Luscii Android SDK

 In the

-file, add the Luscii Maven repo: Because Github does not support anonymous access for their Maven package repositories, you have to provide your Github username, and as a password a classic Github access token with theread:packages
+settings.gradle.ktsfile, add the Luscii Maven repo: Because Github does not support anonymous access for their Maven package repositories, you have to provide your Github username, and as a password a classic Github access token with theread:packagespermission.You don't need any invite or approval from Luscii before you can retrieve the package.

 Also add the Jitpack repository, because the SDK depends on a library from there.